 - Criminal and Petty offences not otherwise stipulated in the proclamation.

-Article 142 of the labor Proclamation-the following could be Collective Labor Disputes:
+According to Article 142 of the Labor Proclamation, the followings could be Collective Labor Disputes:

 - Wages and other benefits;